 About James Lockhart

-I lecture and supervise student projects on United States and world history, particularly the Atlantic world and the Global South, Foreign Policy Analysis (FPA), American foreign relations, the history of the CIA and covert operations, and asymmetrical warfare as well.
-I have taught at the University of Arizona and at the Embry-Riddle College of Security and Intelligence.
-I am currently assistant professor of history at the American University in Dubai, in the Department of International and Middle Eastern Studies.
-I am a member of Scholars Strategy Network and have contributed to War on the Rocks, an online magazine serving defense intellectuals via the Texas National Security Network.
+I lecture and supervise student research projects on American strategy, foreign relations, security, and intelligence; Foreign Policy Analysis (FPA), a subfield of IR; international affairs; transatlantic and world history; and modern Latin America and the Global South.
+I am currently assistant professor of history at the American University in Dubai, in the Department of International and Middle Eastern Studies, where I have helped to write the security section -- research seminars in war and technology, conflict resolution, and illicit trafficking -- of its new MA in International Affairs.
+I am a member of Scholars Strategy Network and have contributed to War on the Rocks, an online magazine serving the national security community.